 13 Questions to ask a divorce lawyer to help determine if they are a good fit for you:

 1. Are you supportive of the mediation process?

-While it may seem counter-intuitive to ask a lawyer this question if your spouse isn’t amenable to mediating, it can tell you a lot about how they approach the divorce process.
+While it may seem counter-intuitive to ask a family lawyer this question if your spouse isn’t amenable to mediating, it can tell you a lot about how they approach the divorce process.